awsdocs/amazon-connect-admin-guide/doc_source/transfer-to-queue.md

 ## Configuration tips<a name="transfer-to-queue-tips"></a>
 + When you use this block in a Customer Queue flow, you must add a **Loop prompts** block before this one\.
-+ To use this block in most contact flows, you must add a **Set working queue** block first\.
++ To use this block in most flows, you must add a **Set working queue** block first\.
 The one exception to this rule is when this block is used in a Customer Queue flow\.
 + When you use text, either for text\-to\-speech or chat, you can use a maximum of 3,000 billed characters \(6,000 total characters\)\.
-+ Amazon Lex bots support both spoken utterances and keypad input when used in a contact flow\.
++ Amazon Lex bots support both spoken utterances and keypad input when used in a flow\.
 + You can prompt contacts to end their input with a pound key \# and to cancel it using the star key \*\.

 ## Configured block<a name="transfer-to-queue-configured"></a>